MatAndreoli/homelabless/README.md

 - **Caddy 502 on a route:** the upstream service isn't running, or `extra_hosts` doesn't reach the WSL host.
 Check `docker compose ps` and `docker exec caddy wget http://service:port/`.
 - **WSL IP changed after reboot:** run `hostname -I` in WSL, then update `docker-compose.yml`, `Caddyfile`, and Windows `hosts` with the new IP.
 Restart the stack.
 - **Browser warns about untrusted cert:** the mkcert root CA isn't installed in your browser.
 See [HTTPS setup](#https-setup) below.
 Zen/Firefox keeps its own trust store — restart the browser after importing.
+- **Portainer is empty / doesn't see the other stacks:** Portainer only sees containers it can reach via the Docker socket.
+If you want to manage stacks in other compose projects (e.g. `odysseus`, `cartus`) from Portainer, run them on the same Docker daemon with compose files in a known location, then add the parent directory in Portainer → Stacks → Add stack.

 ---